bossleanne/Static-Program-Analysis-tool/Readme.txt

 ```

 ##### View result:
-A file named Iter1_output.xml will show the total pass of the testcase.
+A file named output.xml will show the total pass of the testcase.